conductor-sdk/csharp-sdk-examples/README.md

 ## Worker
-Workers are implemented as simple a simple interface implementation.
-See [SimpleWorker.java](src/Examples/Worker/SimpleWorker.cs) for details.
+Workers are implemented as simple interface implementation.
+See [SimpleWorker.cs](src/Examples/Worker/SimpleWorker.cs) for details.

 ## Executing Workflows